How to winterize a house and avoid costly claims

 These vital pieces of equipment can only do their job if they’re equipped with working batteries.
 Replace them twice a year.

-Clearing leaves, sticks and other debris from your gutters can help prevent ice dams—the most common claim we field during the winter.
+Clearing leaves, sticks and other debris from your gutters can help prevent ice dams—one of the most common claims that Dupaco Insurance Services fields during the winter.
 Ice dams can wreak havoc on your ceilings, walls, flooring and belongings.
 Not only can this force you to file an insurance claim, but you’ll spend a frustrating amount of time repairing and replacing your damaged belongings.

 The other common homeowner’s claim this time of year?
 Frozen pipes.
 Avoid this headache by turning off those outdoor faucets and moving your garden hoses into storage for the winter.
 If your home isn’t well insulated, consider leaving open your cabinets that contain pipes.
 It will allow more warm air to reach your water pipes and prevent them from freezing.

 Protect your investments.
 Properly store gas-powered tools, patio furniture and other outdoor items.
-I learned this the hard way several years ago when I left water in my power washer.
-(It didn’t survive the winter!)
 Prevent falls on your property—and insurance claims that come with them—by regularly clearing debris like leaves, snow and ice on your walkways.